Dan Bailey and Brian LeClerc on guitars and Jay Schneiderman on drums at Regulars Talent Night. Photos by John Wegorzewski

 ," this is one laid back, ultra-casual scene where artists are often jumping onto to the stage to back up another musician or singer rather then competing.
 There is no snarky Simon Cowell

-, no Paula Abdul, just a warm receptive crowd who want to see every act shine.
+, just a warm receptive crowd who want to see every act shine.
 Co-owner Joe Maguire

 , who is also a principal of Long Island Radio Broadcasting in Amagansett, acknowledges the supportive conviviality factor noting "this is the most supportive audience in town.
 Every time you come here, you're going to see some friends and have a good time".